odra/proxey/README.md

 - proxyUrl: a path to be used as the proxy url to send json requests, default is "/proxy" (optional);
 - routes: a json containing a path and its relative html view file to render.
 If the '/' route is not set, it will use the rootDocument prop (default index.html) as the default view file;
 - charset: the charset to be used in the proxy responses, default is "utf-8".
+- proxy: a json containg static proxy key:value url.
+It will detect every request sent to the "key" url to the "value" url.

 Sample with routes: